carmine560/trading-peripheral/README.md

-  * [*Python Scripting to Export Hyper SBI 2 Watchlists to Yahoo Finance*](https://carmine560.blogspot.com/2023/02/python-scripting-to-export-hyper-sbi-2.html): a blog post for more details.
+  * [*Python Scripting to Export Hyper SBI 2 Watchlists to Yahoo Finance*](https://carmine560.blogspot.com/2023/02/python-scripting-to-export-hyper-sbi-2.html): a blog post for more details